siddhantbhattarai/Team-1-Project/README.md

 # Team-1-Projects

-##
+## Speakup

-A Complain Management System for ISMT College to efficiently handle and resolve student, faculty, and staff complaints and collect feedbacks from students in a more effective manner.
+A Issue/Complain Management System for ISMT College to efficiently handle and resolve student, faculty, and staff complaints and collect feedbacks from students in a more effective manner.
 This system will streamline the process of lodging, tracking, and resolving complaints, ensuring timely responses and improving overall satisfaction within the institution.

 ### Features